dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 - jcp
 - jsr
 - jep
+- java se
+- java ee
 related:
 - <ADD SOME RELATED POSTS FROM AUTH0'S BLOG>
 ---

 **TL;DR:** In this article I'm going to explain the most important Java acronyms and how they interact to make Java evolve over time.
-First I'm going to introduce how the platform is divided—explaining what are the differences between Java ME, Java SE and Java EE—and then I'm going to define some important acronyms like: JDK, JRE, JCP, JSR, JEP, etc. I will also provide a brief explanation of how most of these acronyms interact in the Java world.
+First I'm going to introduce how the platform is divided—explaining what are the differences between Java ME, *Java SE* and *Java EE*—and then I'm going to define some important acronyms like: *JDK*, *JRE*, *JCP*, *JSR*, *JEP*, etc. I will also provide a brief explanation of how most of these acronyms interact in the Java world.

 ## Java Editions